jianshen92/stanford-car-grab-challenge/README.md

 | Training Time per epoch | 3:30 minutes |  4:10 minutes  | 5:40 minutes  |

 ## Discussion
 1. I chose **ResNet** as the model architecture because it has achieved State-of-the-Art results for many fine-grained image classification problems since 2015.
-Recent breakthrough in fine-grained image classification are not architectural breakthrough. [arXiv:1901.09891v2](https://arxiv.org/abs/1901.09891v2) and [arXiv:1712.01034v2](https://arxiv.org/abs/1712.01034v2) suggests improvements in data augmentation and normalization layers yield better results.
+Recent breakthrough in fine-grained image classification such as [arXiv:1901.09891v2](https://arxiv.org/abs/1901.09891v2) and [arXiv:1712.01034v2](https://arxiv.org/abs/1712.01034v2) suggests modification in data augmentation and normalization layers, were built on top of ResNet to obtain the best results.

 2. **ResNet-152** provides the best accuracy (2-3% increase) over **ResNet-50** in the expense of increased training time ( 2 minutes/epoch increase).